shams-nahid/My-Daily-AWS-Study/AWS Storage/03 FSx.md

 ### FSx for Lustre

-- Parallel distributed file system for linix
+- Parallel distributed file system for linux
 - Stands for `FSx for Linux Cluster`
 - Use for _`HPC (High Performance Computing)`_
 - Seamless integration with `S3`